James MacLachlan: American tour

 MacLachlan travelled to flight schools across America.
 In November he flew to Orlando, Florida, and across to Galveston, Texas near Palm Beach.
 The lecturing tour took him to Los Angeles, California at the end of 1942.
 By January 1943 he had also visited Arizona and Texas.
 His flight log had expanded throughout this period to include a variety of types.
 Using his privileged position he flew the Curtiss P-40 Warhawk, Lockheed P-38 Lightning and Republic P-47 Thunderbolt.
 Through flying MacLachlan felt the urge to participate in combat operations again but he enjoyed American hospitality immensely.
 In February he flew at an aerobatic show in Mesa, Arizona.
 On 18 February 1943 MacLachlan had a close call.
 While flying from Fort Stockton to El Paso, he force-landed in the desert when he ran out of fuel.
-According to a legend, MacLachaln used a local pipeline to fill the tanks.
+According to a legend, MacLachlan used a local pipeline to fill the tanks.
 While in America he undertook several public relations tours and met movie stars such as Orson Welles and Joan Fontaine when he visited Hollywood for autographed photo-shoots.

 On 6 March 1943 MacLachlan began the journey back to Britain.
 He flew to Canada in a Lockheed Model 18 Lodestar where he spent eight days with the RAF Ferry Command in Montreal flying B-25 Mitchells.
-MacLachlan flew one of these aircraft under the railway bridge in Quebec.
+MacLachlan flew one of these aircraft under a railway bridge in Quebec.
 From Canada he flew to Bluie West, Greenland then to Reykjavík, Iceland.
 MacLachlan reached Prestwick on 3 April 1943.
 MacLachlan visited his comrades in 1 Squadron based nearby at Ibsley before moving on to Hunsdon to see night fighter officer John Cunningham.
 MacLachlan may have wanted another squadron command but on 15 April 1943 MacLachlan was sent back to the Air Fighting Development Unit at RAF Wittering.

 MacLachlan's stay was unhappy.
 On 19 April 1943 he received news that his brother Gordon MacLachlan had been shot down over Brest, France while escorting B-24 bombers.
 They were intercepted by Focke-Wulf Fw 190s belonging to 1./Jagdgeschwader 2.
 Unteroffizier Erich Henning and Hauptmann Jürgen Heppe each claimed a Spitfire.
 616 Squadron lost Gordon and Squadron leader Pip Lefevre.
 Lefevre survived and evaded capture, returning to Britain via Gibraltar.
 Gordon was killed and the Germans recovered the body and buried him at Plouguerneau.
 MacLachlan was bitter at the loss of his brother and was keen to get back into action against the enemy.